CCOSTAN/Home-AssistantConfig/README.md

 * (IFTTT) Stop watering grass via [Rachio Sprinkler system](http://amzn.to/2eoPKBW) if winds are greater than 20 MPH.
 * (IFTTT) Add a 1 day rain delay to [Rachio Sprinkler system](http://amzn.to/2eoPKBW) if it is going to rain tomorrow.
 * (IFTTT) Blink ALL lights if Winds get to 70MPH - Hurricane warning.
-* Sets up the front lights in the house with preset colors depending on the ~~month~~ day!.
 * On motion from [SkyBell HD Doorbell](http://amzn.to/2dcexIB) (IFTTT) Turn front lights to Bright White lights for 10 minutes and then back to original colors.
 Fake Dog barking when there is motion by the house.
 * When someone rings the Doorbell (IFTTT), the backyard and Bathroom lights Flash - Since we might not hear the doorbell.
 Fake Dog barks as well (which can be snoozed for 30 minutes via Alexa).
 * Watch and alert on Home Assistant's Disk usage.
 Get alerts before Pi runs out of space on the [SD Card](http://amzn.to/2kNttio).